The $75m-project will facilitate trade, and travel between the two countries. The key infrastructure was started in 2007 with Iranian assistance.

-Iran’s President Hassan Rohani said it was “one of the historic days” in relations between the two neighbors.
+Iran’s President Hassan Rohani said it was “one of the historic days” in relations between the two neighbours.

 “I see the prosperity of Iran and Afghanistan in this railway,” Rohani said, also speaking via video link.

-“The development, security, and stability of Afghanistan [contributes to] development, security, and stability in Iran and the entire region,” he added.
+“The development, security, and stability of Afghanistan [contribute to] development, security, and stability in Iran and the entire region,” he added.

 The ceremony saw cargo trains depart from opposite ends of the line, a week after a shipment of cement was sent from Iran to Afghanistan by rail, inaugurating the railway link project.

-Once completed, the 225-kilometer link will help transport 6 million tons of goods and 1 million passengers annually, according to officials.
+Once completed, the 225-kilometre link will help transport 6 million tons of goods and 1 million passengers annually, according to officials.